chathuwijethunga/Ticket_system/README.md

 Data Flow: React components access data from the data-\_ attributes of their root div.
 For example, a filter status or CSRF token.

+### You can run the application using Docker.

+sudo docker build -t ticketapplication . sudo docker run -d -p 8000:8000 ticketapplication

 ## Development Approach and Challenges

 ### Development Approach